What is an off-market property?

 Why would anyone sell off-market?

-Off-market sales have been rapidly taken off across Australia throughout all price brackets, especially in the eastern capital cities.
+Off-market sales have rapidly taken off across Australia throughout all price brackets, especially in the eastern capital cities.

 Different sellers or vendors have different reasons for preferring off-market listings.
 Here are some common reasons for going off-market: